So, you are thinking about adopting a new family pet and a chinchilla has made the first round of cuts?

 A chinchilla is in the rodent family so one would believe that they are like adopting or owning any other rodent which couldn’t be further from the truth.

-Chinchillas are cheap, clean, friendly and loveable creatures.
+Chinchillas are cheap, clean, friendly, and loveable pets to own.

 This was a massive bonus for me during preliminary research on which pet to adopt.